 Implementation: This is mainly achieved by synchonizing pods which means that the pods are actually being scheduled and started just like regular pods of the underlying host cluster, i.e. if you run a pod inside the vcluster and you run the same pod directly on the host cluster will be exactly the same in terms of computing power, storage access and networking.

 vclusters should greatly reduce the number of requests to the Kubernetes API server of the underlying host cluster by ensuring that all high-level resources remain in the virtual cluster only without ever reaching the underlying host cluster.

 Implementation: This is mainly achieved by using a separate API server which handles all requests to the vcluster and a separate data store which stores all objects inside the vcluster.
 Only the syncer synchronizes very few low-level resources to the underlying cluster which requires very few API server requests.
 All of this happens in an asynchronous, non-blocking fashion (as pretty much everything in Kubernetes is desgined to be).

-vcluster should make any assumptions about how it is being provisioned.
+vcluster should not make any assumptions about how it is being provisioned.
 Users should be able to create vclusters on top of any Kubernetes cluster without requiring the installation of any server-side component to provision the vclusters, i.e. provisioning should be possible with any client-only deployment tool (vcluster CLI, helm, kubectl, kustomize, ...).
 An operator or CRDs may be added to manage vclusters (e.g. using Argo to provision vclusters) but a server-side management plane should never be required for spinning up a vcluster.